 For a true Christian who knows the doctrine of the Bible about death, this claim is plainly absurd and for self-gratification.
-Nevertheless, it shows his inclination to the vodoo-istic and satanic practices regarding the “talking to the dead” which is still highly abhorred by the Bible.
+Nevertheless, it shows Quiboloy’s inclination to the vodoo-istic and satanic practices regarding the “talking to the dead” which is still highly unacceptable to God.

 Deut 18:10-13 NIV “Let no one be found among you who sacrifices his son or daughter in the fire, who practices divination or sorcery, interprets omens, engages in witchcraft, or casts spells, or who is a medium or spiritist or who consults the dead.
 Anyone who does these things is detestable to the LORD, and because of these detestable practices the LORD your God will drive out those nations before you…”